SameSalamander5710/DynamicFPSLimiter/README.md

 # Dynamic FPS Limiter v4.0

-A simple companion app for RTSS to dynamically adjust framerate limits based on GPU/CPU usage.
-Especially useful in reducing input latency when running external frame generation tools such as lossless scaling.
+A lightweight companion app for RTSS that dynamically adjusts framerate limits based on real-time GPU and CPU usage.
+It's especially useful for reducing input latency when using frame generation tools like Lossless Scaling.

 > [!NOTE]
 > - This app requires Rivatuner Statistics Server (RTSS) running in the background to function.